lsst-dm/nb_lsst_io/environment/directories.rst

 Preinstalled subdirectories
 ---------------------------

-Within the :file:`$HOME` directory a number of directories are pre-created for new users.
+Within the :file:`$HOME` directory a number of directories are currently pre-created for new users.

 :file:`~/notebooks`